 The "Uniform Antidiscrimination Act" seeks to strengthen anti-discrimination protections in South Carolina by amending various sections of the South Carolina Code of Laws.
-The bill introduces new provisions that prohibit discrimination in housing, public accommodations, and educational settings based on race, color, or national origin, while also expanding these definitions to include characteristics such as skin color, facial features, hair texture, and natural hairstyles.
-Additionally, it broadens the scope of the South Carolina Human Affairs Law to explicitly include gender identity and sexual orientation as protected categories, while limiting the liability of educational organizations under certain circumstances.
+The bill introduces new provisions that prohibit discrimination in housing, public accommodations, and educational settings based on race, color, or national origin, while also defining these terms to include characteristics such as skin color, facial features, hair texture, and natural hairstyles.
+Additionally, it expands the definition of discrimination under the South Carolina Human Affairs Law to include gender identity and sexual orientation, and it limits the liability of educational organizations in certain circumstances related to discrimination claims.
+Key amendments include the addition of new sections addressing discrimination in housing, public accommodations, and school administrative matters, as well as revisions to clarify definitions and expand the scope of unlawful employment practices.

 Latest Version: 31-21-65, 45-9-11, 59-63-41, 1-13-20, 1-13-30, 1-13-80, 1-32-60, 31-21-40, 31-21-50, 31-21-60, 44-69-80, 44-71-90, 45-9-10